 be connected into the Internet router provided with the

 Customers ordering TV service may be current users of

 broadcast TV only, cable or satellite TV.
-Others, and a
+Most users today

-cable for the TV.
-OTT users will connect over the
+running coax cable for the TV.
+OTT users will connect over

 Installing Cable And

 The final cable to the customer premises is called the